emer/axon/README.md

 ### SendSynCa, RecvSynCa

-If synapse-level calcium (Ca) is being used for the trace *Credit* assignment factor in learning, then two projection-level functions are called across all projections, which are optimized to first filter by any sending neurons that have just spiked (`SendSynCa`) and then any receiving neurons that spiked (`RecvSynCa`) -- Ca only needs to be updated in one of these two cases.
+If synapse-level calcium (Ca) is being used for the trace *Credit* assignment factor in learning, then two projection-level functions are called across all projections, which are optimized to first filter by any sending neurons that have just spiked (`SendSynCa`) and then any receiving neurons that spiked (`RecvSynCa`) -- Ca only needs to be updated in these two cases.
 This major opmitimization is only possible when using the simplified purely spike-driven form of Ca as in the `CaSpk` vars above.
 Another optimization is to exclude any neurons for which `CaSpkP` and `CaSpkD` are below a low update threshold `UpdtThr` = 0.01.

 After filtering, the basic cascaded integration shown above is performed on synapse-level variables where the immediate driving Ca value is the product of `CaSyn` on the recv and send neurons times a `SpikeG` gain factor:
 * `CaM += (SpikeG * send.CaSyn * recv.CaSyn - CaM) / MTau`